nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 5. The `kid` header MUST be a DID URL and MUST resolve to a verificationMethod in the DID Document.
 The DID part of the DID URL MUST match the `iss` field.
 6. The `sub` field MUST match the `credentialSubject.id` field from all the Verifiable Credentials that are used to request the access token.
 7. The `aud` field MUST match the DID of the Authorization Server.
+8. The `iat` field MUST be present and contain a valid timestamp.
+It MUST be before the current time.
+9. The `exp` field MUST be present and contain a valid timestamp.
+It MUST be after the current time.
+10. The difference between the `exp` and `iat` fields MUST be equal or less than 5 seconds.
+11. The `jti` field MUST be present and contain a string that is unique for each access token request.

 ### 4.3 JSON format requirements